FOREX-Korean tensions keep yen near eight-week highs

 By Patrick Graham

-The yen gained more than 0.2 percent in Asian time as investors took their money out of higher-yielding currency plays following another warning from President Donald Trump to Pyongyang.
+The yen gained around 0.2 percent in Asian time as investors took their money out of higher-yielding currency plays following another warning from President Donald Trump to Pyongyang .

-It stood 0.16 percent down on the day at 109.03 yen per dollar by 1047 GMT.
-The dollar index, which measures its strength against a basket of currencies, was roughly flat at 93.420.
+It had retreated to trade almost flat on the day at 109.17 yen per dollar by 0711 GMT but was still 0.2 percent stronger against the euro at 128.28 yen.
+The dollar index, which measures its strength against a basket of currencies, gained 0.1 percent to 93.490.

-The Korean story has seen the yen gain around 1.5 percent this week, its biggest rise since mid-May.
-The 1.3 percent gain for the market's main other choice for borrowing to fund speculation, the Swiss franc against the euro, is its biggest rise in more than a year.

-That in part reflects recent price action and positioning on both.
-A rise in expectations for global inflation has left investors generally short of the two currencies and the turnaround in the franc this week by contrast follows its worst week since the Swiss National Bank removed a ceiling on the currency in January 2015.
+Morgan Stanley analysts raised their forecasts for the euro in a note sent to clients late on Thursday, predicting the single currency would rise to $1.25 in the first quarter of next year and reach parity with sterling for the first time.

-Raising their forecasts for the euro, Morgan Stanley analysts said Switzerland's asset management industry, which has held or hedged huge inflows in francs since the euro zone's debt crisis took hold in 2010, would finally begin to reduce its franc position in the months ahead.
+The U.S. bank argued that Switzerland's asset management industry, which has held huge inflows in francs since the euro zone's debt crisis took hold in 2010, would finally begin to reduce its franc position in the months ahead.

-In a note sent to clients late on Thursday, the U.S. bank predicted the single currency would rise to $1.25 in the first quarter of next year and reach parity with sterling for the first time.

 "With (the euro zone's) political and economic outlook looking better, Swiss accounts could emerge as a main euro buyer, pushing the euro up across the board," they said.